706f6c6c7578/oc/README.md

 HiddenServicePort 8083 127.0.0.1:8083
 HiddenServicePort 8084 127.0.0.1:8084

-## oc_middleman_server.go

-oc_middleman_server.go is a middleman server which can be optionally used to send files through nine hops.
- The accepted message size for a Middleman is limited to 42 KB.

-Example Usenet message:

-X-OC-To: utxloshiyxfxl7qxvcfglu4lscetfrxvagqqsaarl6kz2oxkoyp3tbid.onion:8081 secretPassword
-From: Bob <bob@example.org>
-Subject: Onion Courier Middleman Test
-Newsgroups: alt.test

-Hello World! :-)

---
-Regards
-Bob

 ## oc_node_server.go

 oc_node_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to the next hop.
 The accepted message size for a node is limited to 4096 KB.